 Polyaxon relies on a set of concepts to manage your organization, teams, and members.
 In this section, we provide a high-level introduction to these concepts, with more details in pages dedicated to each concept.

 User is the entity that creates projects, starts experiments, creates jobs and pipelines, manages teams and clusters.

 Organization is the entity that enables several users to collaborate across many projects at once.

-Owners and admins can manage member access to the organization's data and projects with sophisticated security and administrative features.
+Owners and managers can manage member access to the organization’s data and projects with sophisticated security and administrative features.

 Please refer to management/organizations for more details.